Skip to content

 • 1885: Steendrukkerij Gestel

-Eindhoven: Gestel's lithographic printing office was located behind the residence at Lange Dijk 8 (now Vestdijk).
+Eindhoven: Gestel's lithography studio was located behind the house on Lange Dijk 8 (today Vestdijk).

 Read more